thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/non-beings/banshee.md

 ---
+collection: Harrypedia
-title: "Banshees"
+title: Banshees
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Banshees are perhaps the least described of the non-beings in Harry